Michigan’s Zero Tolerance Policy for Schools

 What The New Zero Tolerance Policy for Schools Law Means For Your Child

 This policy change is good news for those students facing disciplinary action from their schools.
 It is, however, wise to bring legal counsel to assist in these matters.
-Because law changed recently, it’s essential to have a first-rate attorney with you to explain to the school administrators two key points.
-First, they are now allowed to look at the bigger picture to consider the totality of your child’s circumstances when deciding the best way to handle their case.
-Second, once the school understands their discretion, you need someone to help convince them why some punishment less than expulsion will achieve all the school’s objectives and prevent future behavioral problems.
+Because the law has changed recently, it’s essential to have a first-rate attorney with you to explain to the school administrators two key points.
+First, they are now allowed to look at the bigger picture and consider the totality of the child’s circumstances when deciding the best way to handle their case.
+Second, once the school understands its discretion, you need someone to help convince them why some punishment less than expulsion will achieve all the school’s objectives and prevent future behavioral problems.

 In today’s increasingly competitive marketplace, you need to protect your child from any unnecessary blemishes on their record.
 An expulsion or suspension can wreak havoc on a child’s future, and studies show that expulsions and suspensions tend to lead young people down the wrong road.
 The “prison to pipeline” phenomenon is one of the main reasons this new law has been enacted.